Suffolk Downs station: Rapid transit

-In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed streetcar line similar to the Ashmont-Mattapan High Speed Line.
+In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed streetcar line similar to the Ashmont–Mattapan High-Speed Line.
 These plans were delayed by the onset of World War II.
 However, the 1926 Report on Improved Transportation Facilities and 1945–47 Coolidge Commission Report recommended that the East Boston Tunnel line, which had been converted to rapid transit from streetcars in 1924, be extended to Lynn via the BRB&L right-of-way, rather than using the right-of-way for a streetcar line.

 In 1947, the newly formed Metropolitan Transit Authority (MTA) decided to build the extension to Lynn as a rapid transit line.
 Construction began in October 1948.
 The first part of the Revere Extension opened to Orient Heights on January 5, 1952.
 The remaining streetcar lines in East Boston, Chelsea, and Revere were replaced with trackless trolleys at that time.
 The new Orient Heights–Revere Beach Loop line ran on Bennington Street south of the former BRB&L alignment.
 There was no replacement for the Suffolk Downs streetcar spur.

 A one-stop rapid transit extension to Suffolk Downs station opened on April 21, 1952 – the first day of the racing season.
 The station initially had only one track and one platform, and was only open during the racing season.
 A rapid transit spur directly to the racetrack was considered, but was rejected due to cost.
 However, the MTA reactivated the Suffolk Downs spur, running a streetcar shuttle to the track until the racing season ended on June 28.
 This shuttle was not resumed for the 1953 season.
-Most of the streetcar trackage was later removed, though the switches to the Suffolk Downs spur and a short segment on Walley Street remains extant.
+Most of the streetcar trackage was later removed, though the switches to the Suffolk Downs spur and a short segment on Walley Street remain extant.
 The former BRB&L station was demolished in May 1952.

 The second phase of the Revere Extension (cut short due to limited funds) opened to Wonderland on June 19, 1954, with a second track and platform added to Suffolk Downs station for full-time service.
 Because Suffolk Downs station was expected to be used primarily during the short racing season, the platforms were constructed of wood rather than the concrete used in the other stations.
 The Orient Heights–Revere Beach trackless trolley line was rendered redundant by the extension to Wonderland and was discontinued on June 18, 1955, ending bus service to the station.
 The Massachusetts Bay Transportation Authority (MBTA) replaced the MTA in August 1964.
 The subway lines were given colored identifying names in 1965, with the East Boston Tunnel route becoming the Blue Line.